 Under the Application section, enter an appropriate name for your cluster, and select a base application and infrastructure provider.
 You will be able to customise specific configurations matching your performance and pricing requirements in the following sections of the wizard.

 You also have the option to select an SLA Tier and add any additional enterprise features to your cluster.
 Read more about our supported SLA Tiers and Enterprise Features to decide what is most appropriate for your use case.

-- Under the Kafka Options section, select your Security and Topics settings.
-See here for more information on security options.
+Under the Kafka setup page, select a Kafka version, your Security and Topics settings, and any add-ons that you require.
 Enabling the topic auto-create option will cause a topic to be created automatically whenever a message is produced to a topic that doesn’t exist.
 Enabling the topic delete option will allow topics to be deleted via either the official Kafka tool, for Kafka versions 2.6.1 and above, or the ic-kafka-topics tool, for Kafka versions 2.5.1 and below.

-Note: Instaclustr detects the IP address of the computer used to access the Dashboard and creates a firewall rule to your computer to connect to the cluster.
+Note that Instaclustr detects the IP address of the computer used to access the Dashboard and provides the option to add a firewall rule for your computer to connect to the cluster.
 Certain web proxies may interfere with this mechanism and Instaclustr will see their IP address instead.
 We suggest you verify the detected address.

-- You have now finished creating your Kafka cluster, congratulations!
-All your clusters will be listed on the Clusters Overview page.
-You can view details of your cluster by clicking the Cluster Details button.
+You have now finished creating your cluster, congratulations!
+All your clusters will be listed on the left sidebar of the console.
+You can view your cluster’s configuration details by navigating to the Details tab.